vistormu/catasta/README.md

 <!-- [![docs](https://badgen.net/badge/readthedocs/documentation/blue)](https://catasta.readthedocs.io/en/latest/) -->
 </div>

-_Catasta_ is a Python library designed to simplify the process of Machine Learning model experimentation.
-Optimization, training, evaluation and inference all in one place!
+_catasta_ is a python library designed to simplify the process of machine learning model experimentation. optimization, training, evaluation and inference all in one place!

 > [!WARNING]
-> :construction: _Catasta_ is in early development :construction:
+> :construction: _catasta_ is in early development :construction:
 >
-> Expect breaking changes on every release until `v1.0.0` is reached.
+> expect breaking changes on every release until `v1.0.0` is reached.
 >
-> The documentation is under development.
+> the documentation is under development.

 ---

-With _Catasta_, you can build a model like an _archway_...
-Let me explain:
+With _catasta_, you can build a model like an _archway_... let me explain:

-### Optimization
+### optimization

-First, set the foundations of the model with the `Foundation` class.
-This class uses the popular and supercool [optuna](https://github.com/optuna/optuna) library to optimize a model given a hyperparameter space and an objective function.
+first, set the foundations of the model with the `Foundation` class. this class uses the popular and supercool [optuna](https://github.com/optuna/optuna) library to optimize a model given a hyperparameter space and an objective function.

 ```python
 hp_space = {